 The best performing law students, in fact, sleep well and take care of themselves.
 They know how to study law.
 They are never overwhelmed and never pull all-nighters because they know exactly, step by step, what they need to do.

 So let me introduce 7Sage Law School Prep.

 This is the modestly-named, brand-new online course that I’m offering -- with the cool Harvard law grads who gave you 7Sage LSAT -- on how to study law.

-Which means you get an insanely good price at first.
+Which means, as an early bird, you get an insanely good price.

 Here's how the course will work: